 It is expected that broadcasters will continue to use terrestrial broadcasting platforms to serve the majority of their listeners; and these listeners will expect most of the extra functionality that the Internet offers.
 Only digital platforms will be capable of offering supplementary services like text, pictures, video and interactivity.

 Besides the traditional terrestrial distribution of radio content a new distribution mechanism is currently emerging.
-Hence, broadcasters face two fundamental approaches to radio distribution with somewhet different characteristics, namely;
+Hence, broadcasters face two fundamental approaches to radio distribution with somewhat different characteristics, namely;

 1) Broadcast